hb020/pushd/README.md

 An event message is a dictionary of optional key/values:

 - `title`, `msg`: The event title/message.
 If no title nor message are provided, the event will only send data to the app and won't notify the user.
-The `title` is only relevant for Android and Windows Phone, iOS doesn't support this value: the application name is always used as notification title. *The value can contain placeholders to other keys, see Message Template bellow.*
+The `title` is only relevant for Android, iOS doesn't support this value: the application name is always used as notification title. *The value can contain placeholders to other keys, see Message Template bellow.*
 - `title.<lang>`, `msg.<lang>`: The translated version of the event title/message.
 The `<lang>` part must match the `lang` property of a target subscriber.
 If subscribers use full locale (i.e. `fr_CA`), and no matching locale value is provided, pushd will fallback to a language only version of the value if any (i.e. `fr`).
 If no translation matches, the `title` or `msg` key is used. *The value can contain placeholders to other keys, see Message Template bellow.*
 - `data.<key>`: Key/values to be attached to the notification
 - `var.<key>`: Stores strings to be reused in `msg` and `<lang>.msg` contents